Ovarian cancer

 Radiation therapy is occasionally used to treat ovarian cancer that has spread to the pelvis or to other parts of the body.
 It may be used after chemotherapy or surgery to help reduce the symptoms of advanced cancer, or on its own as a palliative treatment.

-How many radiation therapy sessions you have will depend on the type and size of the cancer and where it is located.
-You may have a few treatments or daily treatments for a number of weeks.
+You may be in the room for a total of 10–20 minutes for each appointment.
+How many radiation therapy sessions you have will depend on several factors, including the type and size of the cancer and where it is located.

 Palliative treatment